jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 As mentioned at the introduction of this article, we are now declaring views based on a state, and — though we are still calling functions to alter this `state` — we are not in control of when the DOM will change or even if it should change.

-Because of this inversion of control, we’d lose this imperative nature if it weren’t for refs.
+Because of this inversion of control, we'd have lost this imperative nature if it weren't for refs.

 Here are a few use cases where it may make sense to bring refs into your code.